archief2910/Apply-mate/Readme.md

 ## Overview

-JobTrackr is a powerful MERN-based web app that streamlines job tracking for applicants with intuitive search, sorting, and filtering.
+Apply-mate is a powerful MERN-based web app that streamlines job tracking for applicants with intuitive search, sorting, and filtering.
 It offers seamless pagination and real-time job status updates, ensuring users stay organized.
 Secure authentication via JWT and cookie-based session management enhance user experience.

 ## Features